sewenew/redis-plus-plus/README.md

 **NOTE**: You must ensure that there's only 1 version of hiredis is installed.
 Otherwise, you might get some wired problems.
 Check the following issues for example: [issue 135](https://github.com/sewenew/redis-plus-plus/issues/135), [issue 140](https://github.com/sewenew/redis-plus-plus/issues/140) and [issue 158](https://github.com/sewenew/redis-plus-plus/issues/158).

+Normally, you can install *hiredis* with a C++ package manager, and that's the easiest way to do it, e.g. `sudo apt-get install libhiredis-dev`.
+However, if you want to install the latest code of hiredis, or a specified version (e.g. async support needs hiredis v1.0.0 or later), you can install it from source.

+Note again: DO NOT INSTALL MULTIPLE VERSIONS OF HIREDIS.

 ```
 git clone https://github.com/redis/hiredis.git